wuzixiao/ARTS/Learning-Fp-with-F#.md

 > * Code of Fp is statement; Code in OO is expression.
 > * Fp is suitable for programme that has complex business logic.

-In the class, he talked about Map, Functor patterns, I didn't fully follow him
+In the class, he talked about Map, Functor patterns, I didn't fully follow him.
+I will dig them more later.
+And some other topics I am interested in

+* How Fp do I/O?
+* What is design pattern in Fp?
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MTExNDMzMSwtNzY3ODc5MTgyLDE0OT
-g3ODg0MzIsMTA2ODkwNjgwNSwtMTY1MjE4OTY1MF19
+eyJoaXN0b3J5IjpbLTE2MTQ0MTkwMDYsLTc2Nzg3OTE4MiwxND
+k4Nzg4NDMyLDEwNjg5MDY4MDUsLTE2NTIxODk2NTBdfQ==
 -->